ahuth/ahuth.github.io/content/blog/my-staff-software-engineering-reading-list.md

   I work on accessibility, so am biased towards this pick.
 If you work on websites or web applications, though, it's the best I've found about accessibility, covering the why and how (in HTML and CSS).

 Most of these aren't actually about writing code.
-For staff (or senior++) engineers, technical skill is important.
+For experienced engineers, technical skill is important.
 But also a given.

 We've gotten to where we're at in part because of technical skill.
 The next level, however, also requires some more people, organization, and communication skills.
-These books have been helpful for me to get there.
+These books have helped me be more effective.

 ---